Standard Interpretations - (Archived) Table of Contents|

-||Alternative procedures under STD 03-00-001 (formerly STD 3-0.1A) for employees performing roofing work on roof slopes of 6 in 12 or less during residential construction.|
+|SUBJECT:||Alternative procedures under STD 03-00-001 (formerly STD 3-0.1A) for employees performing roofing work on roof slopes of 6 in 12 or less during residential construction.|

 This is in response to Mr. Drake's e-mail dated April 13, 2005.
 You ask a question regarding the installation of slide guards under STD 03-00-001.

 We have paraphrased your question as follows: